AML Compliance Program: Step-By-Step Guide in 2023

 Key notes to remember:

-• There are international (for example, Financial Action Task Force’s (FATF) rules, national (for instance, Bank Secrecy and Patriot Acts in the US) and country-specific (such as the Bank Secrecy and Patriot Acts in the US) regulations.
+• There are international (for example, Financial Action Task Force’s (FATF) rules), national, and country-specific (such as the Acts in the US) regulations.

 • Depending on the location, the most common industries that are subject to AML compliance are banks, insurance firms, casinos and gaming establishments, lawyers, accountants, cryptocurrency exchanges, insurance companies, forex brokers, tax advisors, and others.

-The importance: Effective compliance program enables the business to find out about potential money laundering risks, learn in-depth about the non-compliance laws, and prevent suspicious activities within the organization.
+The importance.
+An effective compliance program enables the business to find out about potential money laundering risks, learn in-depth about non-compliance laws, and prevent suspicious activities within the organization.

 Before building a compliance program, every business must assess its potential risks and legal obligations, which include:

-• Analyzing money laundering risks the company’s exposed to
+• Analyzing money laundering risks the company is exposed to.

 To develop a successful AML compliance program, organizations must follow some vital steps.
 Let’s explore them in more detail.